cbslneu/heartview/docs/beat-editor-quick-guide.rst

 Undo
 ====
-To undo the last action requires additional steps with how its set up.
+To undo an action, the mode in which it was performed must be activated first.

-To undo a ``Add Beat``
+Undo a beat insertion
 ---------------------
 1. Click on ``Add Beat``.
 2. Click ``Undo``.